zsavajji/gmap-vue/UPGRADING.md

+By and large, unless you are using two-way binding, you should be able to re-use the code you wrote for Vue 1.x.
+The main exceptions is markers' click events triggering info windows.

+In general,
+the move away from two-way bindings is a good thing, as Google Maps is usually unable to fully honour your positioning / centering / bounds requests.
+This means that usually, `mapInstance.center` (vue-google-maps property) and `mapInstance.mapObject.getCenter()`
+(Google Maps API method) were be returning different values, and some hackery was needed to avoid endless update loops.

 # Important changes

 1. Clicking on a marker will no longer trigger its associated InfoWindow.
+This is necessary since two-way binding is not allowed, the marker is unable to modify the InfoWindow's opened property.

 2. Two-way binding is no longer supported in Vue 2.x.
 If you need to listen on changes, e.g. `zoom_changed`, use the `g-zoom_changed` event.
 Contrary to the Google Maps reference, for `\*_changed` events with obvious `get\*`/